 Municipal Notes.
 Municipal securities in the form of notes generally are used to provide for short-term capital needs, in anticipation of an issuer s receipt of other revenues or financing, and typically have maturities of up to three years.
 Such instruments may include tax anticipation notes, revenue anticipation notes, bond anticipation notes, tax and revenue anticipation notes and construction loan notes.
 Tax anticipation notes are issued to finance the working capital needs of governments.
 Generally, they are issued in anticipation of various tax revenues, such as income, sales, property, use and business taxes, and are payable from these specific future taxes.
 Revenue anticipation notes are issued in expectation of receipt of other kinds of revenue, such as federal revenues available under federal revenue sharing programs.
 Bond anticipation notes are issued to provide interim financing until long-term bond financing can be arranged.
 In most cases, the long-term bonds then provide the funds needed for repayment of the bond anticipation notes.
 Tax and revenue anticipation notes combine the funding sources of both tax anticipation notes and revenue anticipation notes.
 Construction loan notes are sold to provide construction financing.
 Mortgage notes insured by the Federal Housing Authority secure these notes; however, the proceeds from the insurance may be less than the economic equivalent of the payment of principal and interest on the mortgage note if there has been a default.
 The anticipated revenues from taxes, grants or bond financing generally secure the obligations of an issuer of municipal notes.
-An investment in such instruments, however, presents a risk that the anticipated revenues will not be received or that such revenues will be insufficient to satisfy the issuer s payment obligations under the notes or that refinancing will be otherwise unavailable.
+An investment in such instruments, however, presents a risk that the anticipated revenues will be otherwise unavailable.